| Ch 6 -- The C and C++ Programming Languages

 executed.
 You can expand this statement with an else, the second type of

 conditional execution.
-The syntax for else is
+The syntax for else is if (expr) statement else statement

 If the expression evaluates to zero, the second statement is executed.